equinor/rdi_inclinometer/docs/for_developers.md

 The Rasberry Pi will automatically connect to a WIFI network called mmo with password xxx, see `etc/wpa_supplicant/wpa_supplicant.conf` for configuration settings.

-When developing, it is useful to start a WIFI hot-spot called mmo using you mobile, and also connect your computer to it.
-The Rasberry Pi should be accessible from IP http://192.168.43.247/.
+When developing, it is useful to start a WIFI hot-spot called mmo using your mobile, and also connect your computer to it.
+The Rasberry Pi should be accessible from IP http://192.168.43.247.

 # Create .img files